sigmaSd/LanChat/README.md

 # LanChat

-Flutter + Rust demo showcasing how simple the integration is.
+Flutter + Rust demo showcasing how simple the integration is!

 <img src="./lanchat.png">